matteobusi/incremental-mincaml/README.md

 The `src/` directory defines:

-    `annotast.ml` <-- the annotated abstrac syntax tree `cache.ml`    <-- the cache for incremental type checking `incrementaltc.ml` <-- the actual incremental type checker obtained according to the method in [1] `typing.ml` <-- the original type checking algorithm
+    annotast.ml      <-- the annotated abstrac syntax tree cache.ml         <-- the cache for incremental type checking incrementaltc.ml <-- the actual incremental type checker obtained according to the method in [1] typing.ml        <-- the original type checking algorithm

 ## Known issues (to solve in future versions)
--
+- None, yet

 ### TODOS #
-1. Incremental type inference
+- Incremental type inference
-2. Nameless implementation
+- Nameless implementation
-3. More efficient representation of caches
+- More efficient representation of caches
-4. Other analyses
+- Other analyses

 [1] M. Busi, P. Degano, L. Galletta, ``Using Standard Algorithms Incrementally''